EinBexiii/EinBexiii/README.md

 - 💻 I have experience in both frontend and backend development, proficient in Golang, Java, Flutter, Dart, and Typescript.

-- 🌱 Currently, I'm enhancing my knowledge of Docker and AWS, and I'm open to collaborating on projects using these technologies.
+- 🌱 Currently, I'm enhancing my knowledge of Docker, Kubernetes and AWS, and I'm open to collaborating on projects using these technologies.

 - 💬 Ask me about Full-Stack Development, and my experiences.